Messier 77 (Cetus A) & NGC 1055

 History

 The galaxy M 77 was discovered by Pierre Méchain on 29 October 1780.
 Charles Messier verified the observation on 17 December 1780 and wrote: «A cluster of small stars with nebulae, in the whale on the parallels of the star δ [Ceti], third magnitude, which M. Messier estimated only to be fifth.
-M. Méchain saw the cluster on 29 October 1780 in the form of a mist.» [281] Wilhelm Herschel also saw a «poorly defined star surrounded by nebula» in his 7 feet focal length telescope in 1783.
+M. Méchain saw the cluster on 29 October 1780 in the form of a mist.» [281] William Herschel also saw a «poorly defined star surrounded by nebula» in his 7 feet focal length telescope in 1783.
 In his large 10 feet telescope he saw «a kind of greatly enlarged star cluster with a few bright stars in the middle».
 Only Lord Rosse recognized the spiral nature of this galaxy in 1850.
 [217] Halton Arp included the galaxy M 77 in his «Atlas of Peculiar Galaxies» published in 1966 as Arp 37, since he suspected small companion galaxies in the bright nodes.
 A few smaller, much more distant galaxies can also be seen at the edge of M 77.
 [199]

 Physical Properties